 If anyone does not anathematize Arius, Eunomius, Macedonius, Apollinarius, Nestorius, Eutyches and Origen, as well as their heretical books, and also all other heretics who have already been condemned and anathematized by the holy, catholic and apostolic church and by the four holy synods which have already been mentioned, and also all those who have thought or now think in the same way as the aforesaid heretics and who persist in their error even to death: let him be anathema.

 The canon does not specify which of Origen’s teachings are condemned, nor do the acts record any discussion of them by the council fathers.
-Origen is simply included in a list of previously condemned heretics.
+Origen is simply included among the anathematized.
 This is where things get tricky.
-The others in the list were condemned by previous ecumenical councils and their heresies were well known; but those councils had never condemned Origen.
-Which teachings of Origen, therefore, did the bishops of the Fifth Council believe to be antithetical to the apostolic faith?
+The others in the list were denounced, directly or indirectly, by previous ecumenical councils and their heresies were well known; but those councils had never condemned Origen.
+Which teachings of Origen, therefore, did the bishops of the Fifth Council believe to be antithetical to the apostolic faith and to which synod or synods were they appealing?
 We do not know—neither the canons nor the acts of the council tell us.
 This point needs to be stressed.
-We must not assume that because the council fathers condemned Origen by name they therefore intended to condemn his teaching on apokatastasis.
+We may not assume that because the council fathers condemned Origen by name they specifically intended to condemn his teaching on apokatastasis.
 The establishment of conciliar dogma requires more than guesswork and conjectural inference.
-F. Nutcombe Oxenham, 19th century Roman Catholic theologian and translator of Karl Josef von Hefele’s monumental A History of the Councils of the Church, succinctly states the historical problem and interpretive task:
+F. Nutcombe Oxenham, 19th century Roman Catholic theologian and historian, succinctly states the historical problem and interpretive task:

-The state of opinion on the subject of universal salvation is shown by the fact that through Ignatius, Irenænus, Hippolytus and others wrote against the prevalent heresies of their times, Universalism is never named among them.
-Some of the alleged errors of Origen were condemned, but his doctrine of universal salvation, never.
-Methodius, who wrote A.D.
-300; Pamphilus and Eusebius, A.D.
-310; Eustathius, A.D.
-380; Epiphanius, A.D.
-376 and 394; Theophilus, A.D.
-400-404, and Jerome, A.D.
-400; all give lists of Origen’s errors, but none name his Universalism among them.
-Besides, some of those who condemned his errors were Universalists, as the school of Antioch.
-And many who were opponents of Origenism were mentioned by Origen’s enemies with honor notwithstanding they were Universalists, as Clement of Alexandria, and Gregory of Nyssa.3
+The state of opinion on the subject of universal salvation is shown by the fact that through Ignatius, Irenaeus, Hippolytus and others wrote against the prevalent heresies of their times, Universalism is never named among them.
+Some of the alleged errors of Origen were condemned, but his doctrine of universal salvation, never.4

 Origen was a controversial figure.
-His teachings were often misunderstood and misrepresented, yet even many of those who objected to Origen’s teachings honored him for his sanctity and faithfulness under persecution.
+His teachings were often misunderstood and misrepresented, yet many who objected to Origen’s teachings honored him for his sanctity and faithfulness under persecution.
+Most importantly for our purposes, Origen was not the inventor of apokatastasis, nor was he criticized for his doctrine of restitution.
+The greater hope indwelt the Christian heart long before the Adamantine gave it systematic expression.
 But all of this changed in the sixth century.
-Our story jumps to 543, almost 300 years after Origen’s death.
+Our story jumps to A.D.
+543, almost 300 years after Origen’s death.

 According to the 6th century historian Liberatus, the papal legate Pelagius journeyed to Egypt and Palestine in the early 540s.
 While in Jerusalem he met anti-Origenist monks who described to him the heresies of the Origenist monks and the conflicts they were generating, presented him an indictment (libellus) against the teachings of Origen, and prevailed upon him to present their indictment to the emperor.
 Upon his return to Constantinople, he did precisely that.
-In 543 Justinian sent an edict (unfortunately not translated into English) to St Menas, Patriarch of Constantinople, ordering him to convene a home synod (endemousa) and condemn the troublesome Alexandrian.
-He appended extracts from Origen’s First Principles.
-He may also have submitted nine pre-prepared anathemas.
-I say “may,” because we do not in fact know this to be the case—the acts of the synod are no longer extant—even though contemporary historians believe it to be likely.
-They believe this because the assignment of the nine anathemas to the 543 synod seems to make the best historical sense, given the available evidence.
-We may assume that the synod submitted to Justinian’s edict and confirmed, or created, the anathemas.
-In his history of the period (composed between 560-566), Liberatus tells us that the edict was sent to the patriarchs for their subscription.
-He also tells us that the patriarchs signed it, though he does not provide a source for this piece of information.
-No more is heard about the nine anathemas until the ninth century.
-In his history of world civilization (an ambitious project indeed!), monk Georgius Hamartolos (George the sinner) quotes the anathemas, copied, he says, from a commentary (author and date unknown), and identifies them as official canons of the Fifth Ecumenical Council!4 Historians now believe this identification to be mistaken, but the fact that one or more of the commentaries George had consulted make this error testifies to the confusion in the manuscript tradition.
-The nine anathemas read as follows:
+In A.D.
+543 Justinian sent an edict (unfortunately not translated into English) to St Menas, Patriarch of Constantinople, commanding him to convene the home synod (synodus endemousa) and condemn the troublesome Alexandrian.
+He appended extracts from Origen’s On First Principles (several of which may be spurious) and nine anathemas.
+Justinian also sent the edict and anathemas to Pope Vigilius and the patriarchs of Alexandria, Antioch, and Jerusalem—each acknowledging their compliance.
+No more is heard about the nine anathemas until the 13th century.
+Nikephoros Kallistos Xanthopoulos quotes them in his Ecclesiastical History, copied, he says, from a commentary (author and date unknown), and identifies them as official canons of the Fifth Ecumenical Council!6 Historians now believe this identification to be mistaken, but the fact that one or more of the sources Nikephoros had consulted make this error testifies to the confusion in the manuscript tradition.
+The reprobations read as follows: